gwu-cs-advos/advos_book/doc/c08_faq.md

 	We'll talk about this for about two weeks, but for now you can watch the [gory-level-of-details-preview](https://www.youtube.com/watch?v=_qrP8jQ-eoc).

 ## C3: Composite Runtime

+There are a lot of questions, but they are addressed in class, and in future weeks.